QuickBooks Blog

 • The cost of goods sold

-• Sales tax charged, if any, as part of the transfer
+• Amount of sales tax charged, if any, as part of the transfer

 Why Should You Issue Receipts?

-• To document that the item now belongs to the buyer
+• Document that the item now belongs to the buyer

-• It gives the buyer proof that they made a full or partial payment
+• Give the buyer proof that they made a full or partial payment

-• It serves as documentation of ownership for insurance purposes.
+• Serves as documentation of ownership for insurance purposes.

-• It provides evidence that the buyer is not liable to pay sales tax if it was already paid as part of the transaction
+• Provides evidence that the buyer is not liable to pay sales tax if it was already paid as part of the transaction

-• It can be used to record an underlying transaction as a basis for an accounting entry
+• Can be used to record an underlying transaction as a basis for an accounting entry

-• Buyers can use receipts as proof of delivery from the supplier if the goods are returned under warranty
+• Can be used as proof of delivery from the supplier if the goods are returned under warranty

 Types of Receipts

-There are several types of receipts.
-Whether physical or digital, sales receipts fulfill the same purpose.
-Here are the different receipt types:
+Though there are several types of receipts, whether physical or digital, all sales receipts fulfill the same purpose.
+The different receipt types are:

 Cash Register Receipts

-A cash register receipt is a printed slip of paper you usually receive when making a purchase.
+A cash register receipt is a printed slip of paper usually received after making a purchase.
 You may recognise this type of slip from your regular grocery store purchases.

 Handwritten Receipts

-Service providers outside the retail environment may offer you this type of receipt.
-For example, an electrician can provide you with a handwritten receipt after fixing some wiring/plug outlets in your house.
+Some service providers, typically outside the retail environment, may provide this type of receipt.
+For example, an electrician may provide you with a handwritten receipt after fixing some wiring/plug outlets in your house.

 Packing Slips

-Online retailers send out both an email receipt and packing slips that you’ll find in the package you ordered.
-The packing slip will contain additional information like the returns policy.
+Online retailers will often send out both an email receipt and a packing slip.
+The packing slip will contain additional information like the returns policy and you'll typically find it in the package you've ordered.

 Carbon Copies

-This receipt is created while writing out the handwritten receipt.
-Receipt notebooks have a carbon layer behind every receipt page.
-This allows the receipt to be traced onto the layer underneath for the seller to keep.
+This receipt is created alongside the handwritten receipt.
+Receipt notebooks have a carbon layer behind every receipt page, allowing the receipt to be traced onto the layer underneath for the seller to keep.

-Receipts are also necessary so that businesses have documentation of certain expenses.
-That's why certain types of receipts can be generated for small businesses to retain so that they may keep track of their operations.
-Some include:
+Receipts are necessary so businesses have documentation of certain expenses.
+Which is why certain types of receipts can be generated for small businesses to retain so they can keep track of their operations.

-• Gross receipts such as cash register tapes, receipt books, deposit information (credit and cash sales), and invoices
+• Gross receipts, like cash register tapes, receipt books, deposit information (including credit and cash sales), and invoices

 • Credit card statements and receipts